plclub/cbpv-effects-coeffects/artifact-overview.md

    containing this code.
 For space reasons, some language features that are part of the artifact are not included in this paper.

-  TODO
-  We have also included an appendix containing the full rules, taken from an extended version of our paper that more closely corresponds to the artifact.
+  We have also included an extended version of our paper that more closely corresponds to the artifact.
 This version includes references to definitions and theorems presented as footnotes so they will be available even when the document is printed.
 It will be uploaded to arXiv https://arxiv.org/abs/2311.11795 and will replace the current version at that link.